 You can read more about setting up Cloudflare with WordPress in our how-to guide article.

 11. Check once a week

 Once you have improved your site with the measures above, you should do a regular check.
 Things always change on a blog, so it pays to keep an eye on your performance.

 You will use Pagespeed Insights and GTMetrix most of the time.
-However, there is one more test that you can do to check your site’s performance in 25 locations around the world.
+However, there is one more free website speed test that you can do to check your site’s performance in 25 locations around the world.

 Dot-Com Tools tests your site speed in real-time so you can see how your site rates.
 It is a very good guide if you are considering whether a CDN is worthwhile for you.

 When you test, keep in mind that Google recommends a maximum fully loaded page speed of 3 seconds.
 With WordPress, this is quite easy to achieve if you use the optimization suggestions in this article.

 Do you need to do everything listed in this guide?